craigmiller160/VideoManagerServer/README.md

 ### Environment Variables

 VIDEO_MANAGER_DIR - The directory with videos for the dev environment.

-VIDEO_MANAGER_DIR_PROD - The directory with the videos for the prod environment.
+It should be set on the OS itself for development, and via Docker for production deployment.